Solidarity (Polish trade union): History

-Roundtable Talks between the government and Solidarity-led opposition led to semi-free elections in 1989.
-By the end of August a Solidarity-led coalition government was formed, and in December Tadeusz Mazowiecki was elected Prime Minister.
+Roundtable Talks (from 6 February to 5 April 1989) between the government and Solidarity-led opposition led to semi-free elections on 4 June 1989.
+By the end of August a Solidarity-led coalition government was formed and Tadeusz Mazowiecki was elected Prime Minister.
+In December 1990, Wałęsa was elected President of Poland, subsequently resigning his chairmanship of the union.
 Since 1989, Solidarity has become a more traditional trade union, and had relatively little impact on the political scene of Poland in the early 1990s.

 A political arm founded in 1996 as Solidarity Electoral Action (AWS) won the parliamentary election in 1997, but lost the following 2001 election.
-Currently, Solidarity has little influence on modern Polish politics.
+In following years, Solidarity had little influence on Polish politics.

-Support from the United States and the Western Bloc
+Support from the United States and the European Bloc

 In the year leading up to martial law, Reagan Administration policies supported the Solidarity movement, waging a public relations campaign to deter what the Carter administration had seen as "an imminent move by large Soviet military forces into Poland."
 Michael Reisman from Yale Law School named operations in Poland as one of the covert regime change actions of the CIA during the Cold War.
 Colonel Ryszard Kukliński, a senior officer on the Polish General Staff, was secretly sending reports to CIA officer David Forden.
-The Central Intelligence Agency (CIA) transferred around $2 million yearly in cash to Solidarity, for a total of $10 million over five years.
+The Central Intelligence Agency (CIA) transferred around $2 million yearly in cash to Solidarity from 1982 onwards, for a total of $10 million over five years.
 There were no direct links between the CIA and Solidarność, and all money was channeled through third parties.
 CIA officers were barred from meeting Solidarity leaders, and the CIA's contacts with Solidarność activists were weaker than those of the AFL–CIO, which raised $300,000 from its members, which were used to provide material and cash directly to Solidarity, with no control of Solidarity's use of it.
 The U.S. Congress authorized the National Endowment for Democracy to promote democracy, and the NED allocated $10 million to Solidarity.

 The Polish government enacted martial law in December 1981, however, Solidarity was not alerted.
 Potential explanations for this vary; some believe that the CIA was caught off guard, while others suggest that American policy-makers viewed an internal crackdown as preferable to an "inevitable Soviet intervention."
 CIA support for Solidarity included money, equipment and training, which was coordinated by Special Operations.
 Henry Hyde, U.S. House intelligence committee member, stated that the USA provided "supplies and technical assistance in terms of clandestine newspapers, broadcasting, propaganda, money, organizational help and advice".